GunnarKarlsson/android-dashboard/SECURITY.md

 ## Scope notes

 This project shells out to `adb` and may send redacted log summaries to a user-configured AI provider.
-Reports related to secret leakage, unsafe handling of credentials (for example API keys in `insight.json`), or unexpected local command execution are especially welcome.
+Reports related to secret leakage, unsafe handling of credentials, or unexpected local command execution are especially welcome.
 Out of scope: third-party AI provider outages, device OEM bugs, and issues in `adb` itself.